| Barriers To Basic Care As the fastest growing population in American

 had progressed and she was forced to undergo two mastectomies and

+a hysterectomy.
 Similarly, cervical cancer and other female illnesses are commonly

 misdiagnosed and mistreated, sometimes with alarming consequences.